Reverse Listing Summary

 More examples of the legal trade, while a growing number of designers are rejecting python and crocodile skin, stingray is increasingly used for accessories even though report from the IUCN suggests that a quarter are actually threatened with extinction.

-It is important to remember that most industry regulation is done via white-listing, i.e. by regulating ‘what is allowed’ and not what is forbidden.
-Probably the best known examples are pharmaceuticals and aircraft.
+It is important to recall that most industry regulation is done via white-listing, i.e. by regulating ‘what is allowed’ and not what is forbidden.
+Probably the best known examples are pharmaceuticals and aircraft, but it applies to some degree to most consumer products (think of the CE mark, or FCC approval for communication devices, design rules for cars etc.).
 White-listing means the compliance mechanism is built into the ‘listing mechanism’ – if you don’t comply with the regulations you cannot list a drug for sale or fly an aircraft.
 In short ‘if you don’t comply you cannot trade‘.

 The History Of The Reverse Listing Idea